dset0x/dset0x.github.io/src/pages/astro.md

     alignment didn't allow me to tell for certain whether IC 31 ever came into view, but I toured visually nearby stars anyway.
 At around 21:07 I saw ISS, which I was not expecting.

+    2017-04-14 - 23:30-00:20 EEST - 40N

+    Double star Castor is visible from my location.
+Using the 10mm eyepiece I'm nearly convinced that I can see both stars (it's quite blurry no matter what I do), but at this FoV I think it's extremely unlikely that this is the case.
+However, the visual distance looks right and so does direction.
+    In fact, the visually nearest star has a magnitude of 9.65, which means that if conditions allowed, I would also be seeing other nearby stars which I am not.
+I should confirm what's happening another time.